Off-leash Recall Dog Training

 Before you do any type of e-collar dog training we have to make sure the dog feels safe and confident outside.
 We use the e-collar as a way to enforce boundaries and build motivation to want to return back to us.
 However, if the dog is more concerned about their safety, can't eat or relax outside, then the e-collar becomes another layer of stress for them outside.

 The e-collar is never used as a way to override aggression or a strong emotional response.
 It's not a tool to say 'no' or suppress a dog's emotions.
 We allow for full expression of emotions because that's how we know whether to increase or decrease the challenge.
 Our dogs are also telling us a lot through these emotional outbursts and it's our job to listen to them.
-Dogs don't understand punishment when they're fearful the same way people don't.
+Dogs don't understand punishment when they're fearful the same way people don't under it.

 You'll learn how and when to use the e-collar in challenges and when to ditch it so you can support your dog in relaxing and feeling safe when they're overwhelmed.

 You're ready to start increasing your challenges like hiking mountains, mountain biking with your dog or hiking with friends and their dogs.
 You can now teach more advanced concepts like an off-leash heel and a wait command.
-Some dogs learn advanced dog socialization around other dogs with the help of this communication tool.
+Some dogs will learn advanced dog socialization around other dogs with the help of this communication tool.

 Interested in getting started?